trebeljahr/trebeljahr.com/_pages/needlestack.md

 - [MIT 18.02 - Multi Variable Calculus](https://www.youtube.com/playlist?list=PL4C4C8A7D06566F38)
 - [MIT 18.03 - Differential Equations](https://www.youtube.com/playlist?list=PL4C4C8A7D06566F38)

-are really useful to brush up on the fundamental topics underlying many other concepts in a lot of different fields (engineering, physics, machine learning, software engineering).
+All of these are really useful to brush up on the fundamental topics underlying many other concepts in a lot of different fields (engineering, physics, machine learning, software engineering).
 You can also use these lectures, to learn these things from scratch.
 In fact that's kind of what I did.
 There is one important thing to remember though - without practicing these mathematical tools, you will very likely not really understand them.
-So it's a good idea to take notes and then even more importantly to look at and solve some or all of the problem sets and pick up some of the syllabus to go along with the videos if you truly want to understand and be able to use the mathematics explained.
+So it's a good idea to take notes and then even more importantly to look at and solve some or all of the problem sets.
+Maybe even pick up some of the syllabus books to go along with the videos if you truly want to understand and be able to use the mathematics explained.

 I don't think there are video lectures for
 - [MIT 18.04 - Complex Variables with Applications](https://ocw.mit.edu/courses/18-04-complex-variables-with-applications-spring-2018/)